Fuchs Dystrophy: What It Is and How It's Treated

 Treatment — From Drops to Endothelial Transplant

-In early stages: hypertonic saline drops (Sodium Chloride 5%) reduce corneal swelling.
-In advanced stages: DMEK (Descemet Membrane Endothelial Keratoplasty) is the optimal treatment — replacing damaged endothelial cells with healthy donor cells while preserving the rest of the cornea.
+In the early stages, hypertonic saline drops (Sodium Chloride 5%) draw fluid out and reduce corneal swelling.
+Once the disease is advanced, DMEK (Descemet Membrane Endothelial Keratoplasty) is the optimal treatment: the damaged endothelial cells are replaced with healthy donor cells, while the rest of your cornea stays untouched.

 Why DMEK Instead of PKP?

-DMEK replaces only the endothelial layer (less than 0.015 mm) without disturbing the rest of the cornea — faster recovery, clearer vision, and significantly lower rejection risk than full-thickness transplant.
+Because DMEK replaces only what's broken.
+The graft is just the endothelial layer — less than 0.015 mm thick — and the rest of the cornea is left undisturbed.
+The result: faster recovery, clearer vision, and a significantly lower rejection risk than a full-thickness transplant.

 For early evaluation and to prevent deterioration, contact Dr. Ahmed Shaarawy's clinic — DMEK specialist in Egypt.